securitytxt/security-txt/draft-foudil-securitytxt.md

 For HTTP servers, a "security.txt" file MUST only apply to the domain or IP address in the URI used to retrieve it, not to any of its subdomains or parent domains.

-A "security.txt" file that is found in a file system MUST only apply to the folder in which it is located and that folder's subfolders.
+Unless located on a HTTP server, a "security.txt" file that is found in a file system MUST only apply to the folder in which it is located and that folder's subfolders.
 The file does not apply to any of the folder's parent or sibling folders.

 A "security.txt" file MAY also apply to products and services provided by the organization